-Exceeds Meets Approaches Needs Additional Support 4 3 2 1 I included a clear introductory paragraph about scientists and the tools they use to study the ocean.
+Exceeds Meets Approaches Needs Additional Support 4 3 2 1 Development I included a clear introduction that previews the essay to follow.
 I included a relevant introduction in the essay.
 I included an irrelevant introduction to the essay.
 I did not include an introduction.
-Development I included many, highly detailed descriptions of scientists and the tools they use to study the ocean.
+I included many highly detailed descriptions of scientists and the tools they use to study the ocean.
 I included enough descriptions of scientists and the tools they use to study the ocean.
 I included some, but not enough descriptions of scientists and the tools they use to study the ocean.
 I did not include any descriptions of scientists and the tools they use to study the ocean.
 I have written a concluding paragraph that relates to all of the information in my essay.
 I have written a concluding paragraph that relates to some of the information in my essay.
 I have written a concluding paragraph or sentence at the end of the essay.
 I have not written a concluding sentence at the end of the essay.
 Conventions I have edited my essay for spelling, punctuation, and grammar; there are no errors.
 I have edited my essay for spelling, punctuation, and grammar; there are some minor errors but the reader can still understand my writing.
 I have not carefully edited my essay for spelling, punctuation, and grammar; there are errors that may make the essay hard for readers to understand.
 I have not edited my essay for spelling, punctuation, and grammar; there are many errors that make the essay hard for readers to understand.